mintty/mintty/wiki/Tips.md

 is likely to reset the working directory to the home directory.

+## Virtual Tabs ##

+The Virtual Tabs feature provides a list of all running mintty sessions as well as configurable launch parameters for new sessions.
+By default, the list is shown in the extended context menu (Ctrl+right-click), the mouse button 5 menu, and the menus opened with the Ctrl+Menu key and the Ctrl+Shift+I shortcut (if enabled).
+(Menu contents for the various context menu invocations is configurable.)
+For configuration, see settings `SessionCommands`, `Menu*`, and `SessionGeomSync`.
+Distinct sets of sessions can be set up with the setting `-o Class=...`.

 ## Multi-monitor support ##

 Mintty supports multiple monitors with two features: